erzz/dockle-action/README.md

 ### Advanced usage and private registries

 In this more complex example we try to use all inputs and upload the resulting SARIF file to GHAS.
+It includes a rule to ignore .pem files in the credentials checks and renaming the report.

 The example is also using an image from a private registry so we will add a preceding step to also authenticate with the registry before trying to pull it in the scan.
 The step you use will depend on your registry, in this case, its GCR.